Charisma is a sparkle in people that money can’t buy. It’s an invisible energy with visible effects.

 If some of these habits-of-mind go against your nature, then you certainly have your work cut out for you.
 Nobody said that developing a charismatic personality was going to be easy.
 You may very well need to acquire some new habits.
 And you may most certainly need to dump some old habits that will no longer serve you along this new path you are on.
 The choice is ultimately yours to make.

-A Charismatic Mindset
+The Charismatic Mindset

 In order to develop a charismatic personality, you might need to spend some time growing and shaping your mindset in ways that will help you to project the right kind of attitude that will allow you to be more charismatic.
 And in essence that is pretty much what charisma is.
 It’s an attitude you have about life that you continuously share with other people through your interactions.